-MirandaNet Fellows engage with teachers and leaders as co-researchers in our practice based programme called iCatalyst.
+MirandaNet Fellows engage with teachers and leaders in their professional development as co-researchers in our practice based programme called iCatalyst.
 We work with groups in one school or across schools.

 The teachers decide on the research questions they would like to ask, develop the data collection strategies, and, with the support of a MirandaNet Fellow, turn that data into a case study that might be about classroom or whole school practice.